Adopting a Kitten on Long Island, New York: My Experience

 Last, but not least, there are many kittens available in the local pet stores sponsored by small, local, non-profit rescue organizations.
 These stores include Petco and Pet Smart and include organizations like Last Chance Animal Rescue and Compassionate Action, Inc. At these facilities you may not be able to adopt same-day but you will be able to visit them at your leisure since these stores have longer hours than most rescue shelters.
 If you come at the right time, you may find someone that works for the organization coming in to care for the pets.
 You can ask them any questions and they can usually provide contact information and explain the adoption process.

 However you found your new kitten, be sure to visit one of these rescues that could use the adoption fee collection to continue to care for the animals at the facilities and rescue strays in this area.
-I didn’t rescue my kitten, who is now 1 year and 3 months old, he rescued me.
+It doesn't feel like I rescued my kitten, who is now one year and three months old, it feels like he rescued me.